The City Council approved the $733 million biennial budget for the 2023 and 2024 fiscal years Tuesday night.

 While Berkeley must work to solve its pension liabilities, the city has an excellent staff with deep experience in addressing fiscal matters.

-Discussion about potential rival ice cream stores on Telegraph Ave. consumed nearly two hours of the Berkeley City Council meeting on Tuesday night, with supporters of the two retailers crowding the chamber.
-For the first public hearing on the city’s budget for fiscal years 2014 and 2015, and comments on the citywide work plan for […]
+Projects like Code for America develop civic apps and technology tools.
+Berkeley has fallen far behind leading cities.
+Photo: eekim Discussion about potential rival ice cream stores on Telegraph Ave. consumed nearly two hours of the Berkeley City Council meeting on Tuesday night, with supporters of the two retailers crowding the chamber.
+For the first […]

-Berkeley’s City Council on Tuesday night received the first biennial report on the city’s long-term liabilities.
-The detailed breakdowns in the report from city budget manager Teresa Berkeley-Simmons make clear that the main areas with significant liabilities are police pensions, maintenance of city facilities, and watershed and storm drain maintenance and improvements.
-Speaking about the […]
+One of the main areas Berkeley has liabilities is the maintenance of city facilities.
+The old City Hall has seismic issues and needs work, for example Berkeley’s City Council on Tuesday night received the first biennial report on the city’s long-term liabilities.
+The detailed breakdowns in the report from city budget manager Teresa Berkeley-Simmons make […]

-Berkeley’s General Fund projections include a deficit of more than $5 million over the next two years, requiring city leaders to take a tough look at its more cash-strapped departments to reign in costs.
-To close the gap, the city’s budget manager has recommended recurring 2% General Fund reductions across the board for city departments. […]
+Employer rates for CalPERS continue to increase Berkeley’s General Fund projections include a deficit of more than $5 million over the next two years, requiring city leaders to take a tough look at its more cash-strapped departments to reign in costs.
+To close the gap, the city’s budget manager has recommended recurring 2% General Fund […]

-City staff were “overly optimistic” in budget projections for the fiscal year that ended in June, but Berkeley’s General Fund still ended up several hundred thousand dollars in the black for 2011-12, the city manager told council members Tuesday night.
-City Manager Christine Daniel told the Berkeley City Council that “exceptional expenditure control” allowed the […]
+Berkeley on a hazy night.
+Photo: Joe Parks City staff were “overly optimistic” in budget projections for the fiscal year that ended in June, but Berkeley’s General Fund still ended up several hundred thousand dollars in the black for 2011-12, the city manager told council members Tuesday night.
+City Manager Christine Daniel told the Berkeley […]

-A ballot initiative to force the city to do biennial reports on obligations for employee and retiree expenses and for Berkeley’s physical infrastructure and capital assets appears likely to appear on the ballot in the November election, according to supporters of the plan.
-At the same time, at tonight’s City Council meeting a similar measure […]
+Street repair is one of the major deferred maintenance costs the city faces.
+Photo: Tracey Taylor A ballot initiative to force the city to do biennial reports on obligations for employee and retiree expenses and for Berkeley’s physical infrastructure and capital assets appears likely to appear on the ballot in the November election, according to […]